 Can the general meeting date be considered as a key data element ?
 Should the change of it trigger a cancellation of the original event and a replacement with a new event ?

 The change of meeting date or record date of a meeting should not trigger a cancellation of a meeting event.
 The existing event should be updated.
 In CA the key data are the ISIN, CAMV and the CA event code.

+DE NMPG comment post meeting:

+The NMPG DE (PSG) does not agree with SMPG's statement, by German law, a change in the meeting date requires a new invitation and compliance with the legal timetable and announcement process.
+This is therefore a “key date” and requires a cancellation of the existing event and a new announcement with the meeting date.
+It was said that the opposite is also possible in some countries, such as Luxembourg (Aroundtown LU1673108939), where a meeting is postponed in order to achieve a quorum at a later date.
+Buzzword: "1. call, 2. call".
+In these cases, the record date changes, the references as well, but the instructions already given should remain in place.
+It requires intermediaries to adjust positions in the event of record date position changes to the previous event and to consider instruction from “other” events.

+We consider the meeting date to be an event key date (in line with our national legislation), as Germany has to vote for its market.

 Approved by: UK, DK, NO

 Action: NMPGs feedback requested.